-(Also See Annex B of KCSIE 2021)
+(Also See Annex B of KCSIE 2022)

-- (a) Peer-on-Peer Abuse (Allegations of abuse made against other children) - All members of staff at St Mark's recognise that children are capable of abusing their peers.
-Peer on peer abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence and could take place inside school, outside school or online) - sexual violence and harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element - St Mark's believes that abuse is abuse and it will never be tolerated, dismissed or minimised.
-Any incidents of peer on peer abuse will be managed in the same way as any other child protection concern and will follow the same procedures, as outlined in Section 6, above and in accordance with ISCB procedures. - St Mark's will take steps to minimise the risk of all forms of peer on peer abuse.
-We will ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and to ensure that children recognise warning signs and have access to support both within the school and externally (such as Islington Police, ChildLine etc.).
-Further information can be found in the school's PSHE& Citizenship, Relationships & Sex Education and online safety policies. - Sharing nudes and semi-nudes or 'Sexting' or 'Youth Produced Sexual Images' will not be tolerated and the school will respond to such cases in line with the UKCCIS guidance Sharing nudes and semi-nudes: advice for education settings working with children and young people - 'Upskirting' is a criminal offence and will not be tolerated.
+Child-on-Child Abuse (Allegations of abuse made against other children)

+- All members of staff at St Mark's recognise that children are capable of abusing their peers.
+Child-on-child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying); - abuse in intimate personal relationships between peers; - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse); - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence and could take place inside school, outside school or online) - sexual violence and harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse; - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery); - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element - St Mark's believes that abuse is abuse and it will never be tolerated, dismissed or minimised.
+Any incidents of childon-child abuse will be managed in the same way as any other child protection concern and will follow the same procedures, as outlined in this policy, in accordance with the ISCP Protocol for Managing Child-On-Child Sexual Abuse, Violence and Harassment and ISCP procedures. - Staff should explain to children that the law is in place to protect them rather than criminalise them.
+This should be done with tact to avoid alarming or distressing them - St Mark's will take steps to minimise the risk of all forms of child-on-child abuse.
+We will ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and to ensure that children recognise warning signs and have access to support both within the school and externally (such as Islington Police, ChildLine etc.). - Sharing nudes and semi-nudes or 'Sexting' or 'Youth Produced Sexual Images' will not be tolerated and the school will respond to such cases in line with the UKCCIS guidance Sharing nudes and semi-nudes: advice for education settings working with children and young people - 'Upskirting' is a criminal offence and will not be tolerated.
 It typically involves someone taking a photograph under a person's clothes (not necessarily a skirt) without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
 Anyone of any gender, can be a victim.